sealightsci/CI.JavaExamples/README.md

  and gardle plugins.
  * example-java8 - java8 specific stuff: streams, lambdas etc.
  * example-junit5 - a combination of JUnit5 and JUnit4 tests.
- * example-junit-only - JUnit4 tests with using of PowerMock.
+ * example-junit-only - JUnit4 tests, some using the PowerMock.
  * example-junit-testng - a combination of JUnit4 and TestNG tests
+ * example-testng-only - TestNG tests, some using the PowerMock (only for Maven plugin).

 Build types
 ===========